karrenberg/hdrscreensaver/README.md

   - Example: `HDRScreenSaver.scr /s /r` (screensaver mode with random order enabled)

 ### Image Display
-- The screensaver displays images from the configured folder
+- The screensaver displays images from the configured folder.
 - Images are loaded and displayed with WebView2, no custom color management or anything else.

 ### Special Hotkeys (work in all modes)